g41797/matryoshka/flat/docs/layer2_deepdive.md

 - Background processing — one Master compresses, another writes.
 - Any system where items travel between threads and every item has one owner.

 Builder creates.

 Builder destroys.

 Mailbox moves.

-No pool yet. t. pool yet. t.
+No pool yet.